Maxi-9/Stock_Prediction/README.md

 <details>
 <summary style="font-size: 18px">Settings</summary>
-Here are the current avalible settings in the Settings file: <br/>
+Here are the current available settings in the Settings file: <br/>

 * Work in progress